 Economics and survival; survival and nature

 The Mandate of Heaven metaphorically addresses primal economic influences.
 For example, the fall of Rome and its economic instability opened the door for Christianity; the economic disaster of post WWI Germany opened the door to Nazi ideology.
 Economic realities probably opened the door for a Donald Trump and a Bernie Sanders too.
 Indeed, Trump and Bernie embody the fears and frustrations spawned by the shifting sands of global economics overall.
-Clearly, the recent Great Recession aggravated this decline… A Great Recession brought about by rash behavior, as chapter 16 warns, Not knowing the constant, rash actions lead to ominous results.
+Clearly, the recent Great Recession aggravated all this… A Great Recession brought about by rash behavior, as chapter 16 warned … rash actions lead to ominous results.
 Economics is survival; survival is nature.
 The idea of a heavenly mandate is simply a poetic way of speaking to natural processes (2).

 No matter how far removed we civilized people become from our hunter-gatherer origins, the economy of survival is still the bottom line.
-As a result, economic disharmony and dysfunction lie at the heart of all social ills and political disruption.
-History clearly shows that is the case.
+As a result, economic dysfunction lies at the heart of all social ills and political disruption, as history clearly shows.

 The socioeconomic disruption of the 21st and late 20th century is profound, with the computer at the heart of this change.
 Unsurprisingly, politics is simply reflecting this rapid and profound technological disruption.
 We are readjusting ourselves to a new socioeconomic reality.
 Incidentally, next up will be religion as it struggles to adapt to humanity’s evolving post-computer paradigm.
 Indeed, I assume this is already under way.

-In our 2016 election, it seems rational that the population would elect businessman Trump to return the economy back to their liking.
-Judging from Trump’s history, he is not an ideologue… in fact, far from it.
+In our 2016 election, it was rational that the population would elect “businessman” Trump to fix the economy.
+Judging from Trump’s history, he is not an ideologue… far from it.
 Therefore, his beliefs don’t dictate his decisions.
 With an ego as dominant as his, and not being an ideologue, I’d imagine whatever makes him come off looking good will guide his decisions in the end.
-Right now, he yearns to look good, or rather great, to his base.
-Perhaps he’ll eventually yearn for wider acclaim.
+Right now, he yearns to look great to his base.
+If we’re lucky, he’ll eventually yearn for wider acclaim.
 A pragmatic self-interested ego driving one’s life is often saner and safer than an ideology-based ego driving one’s life, e.g., Hitler, Mao, Osama bin Laden.
-Unfortunately, Trump may shoot himself in the foot by what appears to be a profound ignorance of science, history, and global politics.
-Trump’s king-size ego arising from a deep underlying insecurity must also complicate any path to success.
+Unfortunately, Trump’s apparently profound ignorance of science, history, and global politics may dominate instead.
+Trump’s massive ego arising from a deep underlying insecurity must also complicate any path to success.

 Nevertheless, who would you rather have dealing with economic dysfunction, an idealist or an ostensible realist?
 Bernie or Trump?
 In a way, this may be like the dysfunction in Russia when it shifted out of the Tsar – serf paradigm.
 The ideologues Marx and Lenin won the day, yet failed in the end, given that their solutions were based in idealism not on any socioeconomic survival reality of nature.
 Yes, Bernie is no Marx, but he is an ideologue.
 Chapter 55’s That which is not of the way ends early probably applies to both these men.